 Examination of topics, tools, and/or methodologies that have become significant forces in the field and are not covered by other courses in the curriculum.
 May be taken twice for credit.
-Prerequisites: Senior status or consent of instructor.
-Fall of even-numbered years.
+Prerequisites: Junior standing or consent of instructor.
+Fall of odd-numbered years.

 4103.
-Senior Research.
+Senior Capstone.